Cocaine Addiction: Symptoms, Effects, & Rehab

 - Increased appetite.

-Though stimulant withdrawal rarely presents immediate medical dangers nor intense physical discomfort, individuals can still benefit from the added safety and comfort of a drug detox program.
+Though stimulant withdrawal rarely presents immediate medical dangers nor intense physical discomfort, some individuals may benefit from the added safety and comfort of a drug detox program.
 In some cases of stimulant withdrawal, people can experience a profound depression with associated suicidal thoughts.
-In such instances, more intensive treatment interventions and withdrawal management measures may be needed.7
+In such instances, more intensive treatment interventions and withdrawal management measures may be needed.
+Medical supervision may also be especially important if the individual is dependent on multiple substances, which may complicate withdrawal.7

 Although it is never easy to speak to others about cocaine misuse or addiction to any other types of drugs, it is important to get your loved one the help they need.
 There are family resources that can aid you in helping a family member with addiction.